Guy Velella: Biography

-Velella was born on September 25, 1944, in East Harlem, then a heavily Italian-American neighborhood, in Manhattan.
-Velella's father, the late Vincent J. Velella, was a lawyer who became wealthy through real estate deals.
+Velella was born on September 25, 1944, in Manhattan, New York and resided in East Harlem, then a heavily Italian-American enclave.
+Velella's father Vincent J. Velella was a politically-connected lawyer, known for his association with local politico Rep. Vito Marcantonio and Five Families mobsters Tommy Lucchese and Anthony Salerno.

 The Velella family moved to the Bronx in the late 1950s.
 In 1967, Velella graduated from St. John's University, Jamaica, New York.
 He then earned a Juris Doctor degree from the Suffolk School of Law (today the Suffolk University Law School) in Boston, Massachusetts, and joined his father's law practice.

 In 1972, aged 28, Velella, a Republican, ran for the New York State Assembly in the East Bronx.
 The incumbent Democrat withdrew from the race unexpectedly, and Velella won the race.
 He served in the Assembly from 1973 to 1982, sitting in the 180th, 181st, 182nd, 183rd and 184th New York State Legislatures.
 After redistricting, Velella found himself running in a new Democratic district in 1982, which then covered Throggs Neck and Parkchester.
 In a bitter campaign, he ran against popular Assemblyman and head of the Parkchester Tenants Association, John C. Dearie.

-After losing that election by a wide margin, Velella told the Bronx News, a local weekly newspaper, that he was done with politics.
-In January 1983, Velella returned to practicing law full-time.
-Despite his pledge that his political career was over, Velella was elected to the local school board.
-Many political observers expected Velella to run for the seat in Congress held by Mario Biaggi, a Democrat, when he retired.
+After losing his seat, Velella became paid staff of the State Assembly GOP.